Non-Christmas Winter Decor Ideas | Cozy Hygge Home & Winter Home Decor

 Shop Winter Decor Natural Home Accents

-Use neutral botanicals like dried stems, pampas grass, sparkling pine sprays, cotton branches, and lunaria for your winter decor.
+Use neutral botanicals like dried stems, pampas grass, and cotton branches, or explore our curated selection of faux winter botanicals for effortless seasonal layering.
 Their soft, muted tones and organic shapes bring a calm, wintery elegance to your space without feeling holiday-specific.

 Arrange these botanicals in simple ceramic or stoneware vases to add texture and warmth, creating a beautifully layered look that complements any winter decor style.
 Iced and metallic botanicals look stunning surrounded by candles, dazzling when the lights go down for a warm glow.